 Redefining Target Markets

 First, it’s time to ditch the negative “Reddit bro” and “FinTok” stereotypes.
-Yes, there’s plenty of over-the-top gambling going on in social media, and some genuinely terrible investing advice.
+Yes, there’s plenty of over-the-top gambling going on in social media and some genuinely terrible investing advice.
 However meme-stock investors aren’t just young kids investing pizza money.
 In fact, meme-stock investors represented a major slice of America.
 A Yahoo Finance-Harris Poll found that in January 2021 – the height of the GameStop saga – 28% of American adults had purchased shares of viral stock that month.
-Nearly half of those people investing more than $250 and almost 17% were more than 45 years old.
+Nearly half of those people invested more than $250 and almost 17% were more than 45 years old.

 But even before that, we saw massive increases in the demand for digital financial advice.
 The pandemic served as a financial reset for many, and consumers began reaching out to advisors with greater urgency.
 One study found that 67% of people said the pandemic had been a wake-up call for them to examine their finances.

 “A recent study of more than 250 financial planners finds that 77% of advisors have lost business because they did not have the right technology to interact with customers.”

 Another study from Nationwide Financial, which surveyed more than 2,000 people, found that by the first week in April of 2020, 24% said the pandemic had caused them to contact a financial adviser for the first time.
 It also reported that 80% of respondents felt they had lost control of their ability to manage their investments and finances.

 Fast forward eight months to the GameStop frenzy.
 “How to invest in stocks” surged in Google search rankings, proving how quickly people moved from feeling helpless to digital derring-do.
 These people, who are adults, want answers, with 73% of viral-stock investors saying they have researched the U.S. financial system and 20% consulting a financial advisor before buying.